 - No lessons the first week of classes. - Your lesson will be scheduled with regard to the teacher's availability and your class schedule.
 We will NOT work around your work schedule.
 Please wait until your private lesson is scheduled to set your work schedule. - Your private lesson schedule will be emailed to you prior to the second week of classes.
-If there is a problem, you must contact the coordinator immediately. - Your lessons will begin the second week of classes. - You will receive 13 lessons per semester. - If there are any scheduling conflicts, they must be resolved by 5:00 PM on Friday at the end of the second week of classes. - Schedules will be posted by the coordinators on the bulletin board by the Music Office (MB 217), Monday, the third week of classes. - All lessons must be taught on-campus.
+If there is a problem, you must contact the coordinator immediately. - Your lessons will begin the second week of classes. - You will receive 13 lessons per semester. - If there are any scheduling conflicts, they must be resolved by 5:00 PM on Friday at the end of the second week of classes. - All lessons must be taught on-campus. (certain exceptions may arise pertaining to COVID-19)